No. 20 WSU Cougars ready to find out what they’re made of in Friday’s test at Houston

 Borghi said the Cougars were focused on the first two opponents, but “obviously this was marked on the calendar as a big game.”

-Although the Cougars are coming off a 59-17 win over Northern Colorado (a lower-lever Big Sky program), Borghi said the WSU offense needs to improve.
+Although the Cougars are coming off a 59-17 win over Northern Colorado (a lower-level Big Sky program), Borghi said the WSU offense needs to improve.

 “We’ve just got to be sharper,” said Borghi, who has rushed for 162 yards and two touchdowns this season.
 “Obviously, it was Northern Colorado.
-There are just small little errors we need to improve on, like pass protection with the running backs, the offensive line needs to be more sound on certain plays, and the wide receivers — they did a good job — but they need to be better at blocking at some points and just route running and getting open.
+There are just small little errors we need to improve on, like pass protection with the running backs, the offensive line needs to be more sound on certain plays, and the wide receivers — they did a good job — but they need to be better at blocking at some points and just route-running and getting open.

 “Going into Houston will be a really good challenge for us because they’re a solid team and a sound team, and it will really show us who we are this week, truly.
-It’s a good matchup and we are excited about it.”
+It’s a good matchup, and we are excited about it.”

 Houston was 7-1 heading into November last season and ranked No. 17 in the country, but the Cougars lost four of their five final five games, including an embarrassing 70-14 loss to Army in the Armed Services Bowl.
 That collapse cost coach Major Applewhite his job.